gamer-project/gamer/example/test_problem/ELBDM/RestrictionMismatch/README.md

 It uses the `GaussianWavePacket` test with suitable initial parameters and refines a region at the center of the Gaussian wave packet.

 ## Execution
-To run it, compile a version of GAMER with MODEL = ELBDM and put the executable in the test problem directory.
+To run it, compile a version of GAMER with `MODEL = ELBDM` in `SERIAL` mode and put the executable in the test problem directory.
 Execute `./compare_restriction.sh` (possibly after making it executable via `chmod +x compare_restriction.sh`).

 ## Output